Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Grammarly if you need anyone who writes professionally.
-Choose Trello if you prioritize small teams wanting simple, visual task management.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
+Choose Trello if your daily work is mostly Small teams wanting simple, visual task management.
 Grammarly scores higher in user reviews (4.6 vs 4.3).
-Both offer free tiers — try each before committing.
+Both offer free tiers, try each before committing.

 Grammarly